 A brief research report is published in Annals of Internal Medicine.

 They found that glucagon is underutilized by emergency medical personnel and underprescribed to patients.

 According to the researchers, prescribing glucagon to patients could effectively reduce pre-hospital hypoglycemic complications.

-suggest that all emergency personnel nationwide should have access to glucagon along with training to safely administer it.
+They also suggest that all emergency personnel nationwide should have access to glucagon along with training to safely administer it.

 Ensuring this access could reduce morbidity, mortality, and healthcare costs.